 - Step 1: Interpreting Your Laptop’s Status Lights

-- Step 2: Check the A/C Adapter and Battery
+- Step 2: Inspect The A/C Adapter And Battery

 - Step 4: Use The Emergency Reset Button